git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 Enabling explicit distributed tracing

-annotation to define explicit span creation for specific classes and methods.
+annotation defines explicit span creation for specific classes and methods.
 If you place the annotation on a class, then it’s automatically applied to all methods within that class.
 If you place the annotation on a method, then it overrides the class annotation if one exists.

 The @Traced